-We loved this Low-Sugar Pumpkin and Apple Crumble when we tested the recipe, and this is perfect for a fall dessert that’s low in sugar and gluten-free.
+We loved this Low-Sugar Pumpkin Apple Crumble when we tested it, and this is perfect for a fall dessert that’s low in sugar and gluten-free.

 Kara is not a big pumpkin or winter squash fan, and she was pretty sure she wasn’t going to like this much.
 But we absolutely loved, loved, loved it, and so did Kara’s husband Tim who scored some of the leftovers.
 And the next day when I ate the small dish of leftovers that I’d kept for myself, I only wished I had kept a bit more!

 Oh yes, it was indeed delicious, and although this is definitely not a low-carb dessert, it’s lower in sugar than you might imagine.
 Of course if you’re someone who comes here looking for low-carb or Keto recipes, you’ll probably have to give this one a pass.
 But if you want a fall dessert option that’s only slightly indulgent for a treat, Kara, Tim, and I all give this one two thumbs up!

 What ingredients do you need for this recipe?

 - butternut squash or pumpkin cubes